Daniel E. Cassell

 Daniel E. Cassell (8 January 1966 – 25 December 2022) was a Liberian psychologist, business consultant, and politician.
-He was the founding member of Liberia's People Liberation Party.
+He was the founding member of Liberia's People's Liberation Party.

 Business career

 Cassell founded Kwenyan Professional Health Services, a mental health/behavioral and substance abuse agency.
 He likewise worked as a Behavioral Specialist Consultant in the Philadelphia and Bucks County areas in the United States.
 In 2008, he became licensed as a professional counselor in Pennsylvania and became a licensed clinical drugs and alcohol counselor in New Jersey in 2009.
 This enabled him to begin his career in private practice.
 After a year in private practice, his agency was approved by the New Jersey Division of Child Behavioral Health as an intensive in-home and community provider.

 Politics

-Daniel Cassell announced his intention to run for president of Liberia in the 2023 elections, IE vs Barcolleh forming the People Liberation Party to back his candidacy.
+The People's Liberation Party (PLP) was certificated by the National Elections Commission on 21 December 2020.
+Its founder, Cassell served as the party's first political leader and standard bearer.
+In 2022, Cassell announced his intention to run for president of Liberia in the 2023 election with the PLP.